 They base it on the tax code that HMRC provides.
 An emergency tax code will be provided if more information is needed to issue a complete tax code.

 Issues with the tax codes, such as failure to switch from an emergency tax code to the full tax code at the right time, can mean overpaid tax and a substantial Tax Refund.

 Which dates are included in a tax year?

-The tax year starts from 6 April and ends 5 April the next year.
-So the End of tax year 2017 talks about the tax year 2017/2018 that started last 6 April 2017 and ended on 5 April 2018.
+The tax year starts on 6 April and ends on 5 April the following year.
+So the End of the tax year 2017 talks about the tax year 2017/2018 that started last 6 April 2017 and ended on 5 April 2018.

 It is also used to collect income tax on other taxable income and other sources of income.

-If you pay occupational pension, for example, the tax on your State Retirement Pension will be deducted through PAYE.
+For example, if you pay an occupational pension, the tax on your State Retirement Pension will be deducted through PAYE.
 The same is true for rent, untaxed interests, and other tax-deductible income.

 Any money you owe HMRC, such as tax debts and overpaid tax credits, will also be collected through PAYE.

-Why is it important to understand PAYE Tax?
+Why is it essential to understand PAYE Tax?

 To ensure you don’t overpay or underpay tax.
 Overpaying may mean a Tax Refund, but underpaying means a penalty from the HMRC.